BLCM/bl3mods/Aaron0000/Balands/README.md

 1.3.9
 -----
-Fixed the Shlooter spawning with four parts instead of three.
+Fixed the Shlooter spawning with four passive part instead of three.

 1.3.8
 -----